All Aviation Safety Managers Need Tips Using Hazard Registers

 - How Spreadsheets Not EASA Compliant Aviation Safety Reporting Database

 I've worked with hundreds of aviation service providers.
-I groan when I hear their pains of managing their reported safety issues and hazard registers in Excel spreadsheets.
+I groan when I hear the pains of managing their reported safety issues and hazard registers in Excel spreadsheets.
 They may not have known better in the early years of their SMS implementations.
 It is probably that some old-school aviation consultant gave them this "spreadsheet gift."

 These hazard registers and spreadsheets of reported safety issues are easily imported into professional aviation SMS software tools.